kstenerud/concise-encoding/cte-specification.md

 ### Numbers With Underscores

-All numeric types may contain any number of underscores at any point after the first character and before the last character.
+All numeric values of any type (with the exception of +- "nan" and "inf") may contain any number of underscores at any point after the first character and before the last character.
 Underscpres are treated as a kind of "numeric whitespace", and are ignored during parsing.

 Examples: